The nekRS Input Files

 "}";

-function is passed the nekRS simulation object nrs
+The UDF_LoadKernels function is passed the nekRS simulation object nrs to provide optional

 addition to loading kernels, this function can also be used to propagate user-defined